apache/pulsar/site2/docs/security-kerberos.md

 ### Add a section in JAAS configuration file for Pulsar Proxy

-Comparing with above configuration, we need add a new section for Pulsar Proxy in JAAS configuration file.
+Comparing with the above configuration, add a new section for Pulsar Proxy in JAAS configuration file.

 Here is an example named `pulsar_jaas.conf`: